 - A study at Dillards Dept Store showed a less dramatic but still blistering 23% uplift

-- A project with TM Lewin the UK shirt maker saw a companywide 10% increase is sales when they deployed and trained their staff to use a new tablet based sales tool in stores
+- A project with TM Lewis the UK shirt maker saw a companywide 10% increase is sales when they deployed and trained their staff to use a new tablet based sales tool in stores

 These numbers certainly make the 8% assumption in the model above seem more reasonable.